 Excellent customer service is a rare thing.
 Many businesses are too busy trying to maximize their profits in the short term to consider the long term implications of not prioritizing customer service.
+They should instead define a plan to implement good customer service skills within their organization.

 The truth is that providing stellar customer service doesn’t have to be too difficult, or costly.
 With a few customer service tips in your back pocket, you can quickly show your customers and clients how much you care.